HISTORY OF THE UNIVERSITY OF ARKANSAS

 A student – Silas Hunt – was the driving force in integrating our university, peacefully and without litigation.
 His actions led others to seek enrollment at the segregated white colleges across the South and inspired the students who followed him here at the university to pursue integration of housing, diversity in the faculty ranks and equality on the athletic playing field.

-Students are like the constantly roiling waters of an Ozark stream, slowly but surely changing the landscape.
+Students are like the constantly roiling waters of an Ozark stream, slowly but surely cutting deep hollows into the mountains and changing forever the landscape of the Hill.

 Did you know...

-- Hank Hancock, then a student at the university, drew the first version of what we now call the "Running Razorback" in 1923.
+- Hank Hancock, a student from the Choctaw Nation, drew the first version of what we now call the "Running Razorback" in 1923.
 He drew it "full speed ahead."

 - "Crip" Hall, a student during the 1920s, organized the first Homecoming, a time for alumni to return to campus and see what has changed.